-- 1. Hi resolution images are perfect.
+- Hi-resolution images are perfect.
 Preferably in colour.
-The framing of the poster inside the advertising space is important. - 2.
-You should work when you will take the photographs (e.g will you do the installs and go back later to photograph without your gear). - 3.
+The framing of the poster inside the ad space is important. - You should work out when you will take the photographs (e.g will you do the installs and go back later to photograph without your gear). - 3.
 If your artwork has small text, get a close up shot so that it is possible to read any words and text in the poster. - 4.
 If possible, it is good to take photographs of members of the public interacting with the artwork. - 5.
-If the poster installation is 'site-specific' please capture the background site. - 6.
+If the poster installation is 'site-specific', capture the background site. - 6.
 'Action shots' of installations are always good.
-Try not to capture faces if possible or blur the faces before sending them to us. - 7.
-Security: Please be aware that if you are carrying photographs of people installing the posters, these could (potentially) be seized and used as evidence by the police.
+Try not to capture faces if possible or blur the faces before before sharing them online. - 7.
+Security: Be aware that if you are carrying photographs of people installing the posters, these could (potentially) be seized and used as evidence by the police.
 We suggest you carry multiple SD cards and store the SD cards in a safe place. - 8.
-If you have time, take daytime photographs and night time photographs of all the posters.
+If you have time, take both daytime night time photographs of all the posters.
 They look sick at night!